|Page Type:||Trip Report|

 Because of the cold, I didn’t want to get up early and thought that we should wait until later for warmer weather and better lighting conditions for photos.

-All went well except for one scary moment when the Sherpa got altitude sickness.
+All went well except for one scary moment when the Sherpa got sick.
 When we climbed Kala Pattar, it was -19F/-18C and fairly windy.
 I wanted to sleep in until it got warmer, but the Sherpa wanted to climb early in the morning.
 Because it was so cold and the sunlight was beckoning up higher, Kessler and I hurried very quickly 16,995 feet/5180 meters to 18,373 feet/5600 meters making the 1400 feet/420 meter climb in an hour, which is much faster than normal.
-Since we had no idea that the Sherpa was feeling altitude sick, we climbed both little peaks around Kala Pattar.
+Since we had no idea that the Sherpa was feeling sick, we climbed both little peaks around Kala Pattar.

 The Sherpa got sick trying to keep up, but we didn't know that he was sick until we got down and he couldn't walk well.
-He wouldn't admit that he was altitude sick, but we and others could tell.
-It was apparently a matter of pride that he couldn't keep up with Kessler and the Sherpa people have a hard time admitting to altitude sickness, so we had no idea (he was apparently a well known climbing Sherpa whom had been to Everest several times as a porter, which made it harder to admit sickness).
+He wouldn't admit that he was sick, but we and others could tell.
+It was apparently a matter of pride that he couldn't keep up with Kessler and the Sherpa people have a hard time admitting to sickness, so we had no idea (he was apparently a well known climbing Sherpa whom had been to Everest several times as a porter, which made it harder to admit sickness).

 We were supposed to head back to Lobuche and climb the Lobuche Pinnacles today, and cross the Cho La the next day, but since the Sherpa got sick we descended quickly to Periche and divided the load between the other porter and myself.

-Other than that scary incident everything ran perfectly.
+Other than that incident everything ran perfectly.
 It was cold, but we had clear and cold skies the whole time.
 It was so spectacular and I took many photos so far.
 So far, the people in the mountains were really nice and the mountains were great.

 Focusing on the good part, Kessler beat his altitude record set on Chhukhung Ri, but only barely.
 The Sherpa felt bad that we had to change our plans, but we assured him that we were fine with the change of plans and wouldn’t mention him by name.
 We gave him part of his tip early to show that we weren’t upset at all.